Toolbox for WordPerfect

 ☼ Show more information about codes in the Reveal Codes window

-• Use arrow keys to place your cursor -- it will appear as a red vertical bar or "box" like this █ -- in front of (i.e., to the left side of) a code to see more information about that code (if more is available).
+• Use your arrow keys to place your insertion cursor — it will appear as a red vertical bar ("block" or "box") like this █ — in front of (i.e., to the left side of) a code to see more information about that code (if more is available).

-• Or: Hovering your mouse cursor briefly on a code (then moving it slightly if necessary) will show the information.
-[Thanks to Gordon McComb for this tip.]
+• Hovering your mouse cursor briefly on top of a code (then moving it slightly if necessary) will show the information.

 ☼ Codes in the "stream"

-Metaphorically, WordPerfect "reads" these codes and text characters from left to right -- right being "downstream" from the codes/text to the left/above.
+Metaphorically speaking, WordPerfect "reads" these codes (as well as text characters and other materia)l from left to right — right being "downstream" from any codes and other material located to the left or above.